aimukhin/minfft/README.md

 ```

 ## Memory requirements
+Our library does not try to save memory, and allocates temporary buffers
+where it benefits performance.

-The amounts of memory allocated for the auxiliary data of the
+The amounts of memory, allocated for the auxiliary data of the
-one-dimensional transforms are given below:
+one-dimensional transforms, are given below:

 Transform                                | Auxiliary data size
 -----------------------------------------|---------------------